StuartMacKay/django-project-template/README.rst

 for Django is organised into a root ``project`` module.
 This in turn has all the configuration files needed to run the site.

-The ``apps`` module is where you add your code.
-This is more or less for aesthetic reasons than anything else.
-It keeps all the project related code under one tree, so imports take the form:
+The ``apps`` module is where you add your code:

 ..  code-block:: python

-    from project.apps.reports import models
+    from apps.reports import models

 That way you can easily see which imports are from the project and which are from third-party libraries.
 It is simply a preference, since the